 IBM Cognos Framework Manager is a tool based on the Windows platform and is useful for creating business models based on metadata obtained from more than one data source.
 The Framework Manager (FM) publishes the business models in the form of packages to Cognos BI for analysis.

 Before starting any project in Framework Manager(FM), it is a must that you have to go through BI reporting demands.
-This will help you in identifying metadata, report package delivery, data strategies so that you can identify what data sources are required for the FM to acquire required data to generate a BI report.
+This will help you in identifying metadata, report package delivery, data strategies so that you can identify what data sources are required for the FM to acquire the required data to generate a BI report.

 Before starting a new project, consider the following factors: